Washington MAST Alcohol Training Online Class 12 Permit & Class 13 Permit Online

 |ID Confiscation Allowed||Licensees may not confiscate an ID they believe to be false.
 It is recommended that the licensee or employee state they have some questions about the ID and tell the customer that they will call the police to come and check out the ID.
 The situation will be resolved in one of three ways: the customer will abandon the ID, the customer will take their ID and leave or the customer will wait for the police.
 Licensees are urged to call local law enforcement officials or their local liquor agent and advise them of the situation.|

-|Recommended Age for Carding||30 - Not Mandated by state.|
+|Recommended Age For Carding||30 - Not Mandated by state.|

-Acceptable Forms of ID - California
+Acceptable Forms of ID - Washington

 - A valid Driver's license issued by any US state or Canadian province.